 The foods and liquids our pets consume provide the building blocks of body tissues and the foundation of whole-body health.
 Without consuming high-quality proteins, fats, carbohydrates, vitamins, and minerals, your pet’s organs will ultimately suffer and diseases can emerge.

 Before feeding your pet a particular commercially-available food or treat, look closely at the ingredients and ask yourself if you’re willing consume what your pet eats.
 Most owners who feed their pets conventional dry or canned foods cringe at the idea of eating products manufactured for our canine or feline companions.

-When it comes to to it, why would owners pets feed something that we’d not be willing to eat.
-Does your pet deserve to be treated like a second rate species that eats less than the best quality ingredients?
+Why would owners pets feed something that they’d not be willing to eat?
+Does your pet deserve to be treated like a second-rate species that eats less than the best quality ingredients?
 By feeding our pets foods having been radically altered from nature’s creation, we are actually doing a disservice to their health.

 The production of dry pet food (kibble) heavily alters the inherent energetic qualities of proteins, fats, and carbohydrates to achieve a dehydrated morsel capable of remaining in a bag or bowl for extended periods without spoiling.
 Feeding pets dry food caters to owner convenience, but it provides nutrition that’s less-ideally suited to their unique requirements as compared to whole foods.

 Dry food has a dehydrating effect by requiring the body to produce more liquid secretions (bile, gastric acid, etc) that aid in the digestive process.
 To stave off the dehydrating effect, pets have to drink water to facilitate dry food breakdown.